imbcmdth/masala/README.md

 //-- to your functions.

 //-- Masala knows how many options a function should take
-//-- by the number of `null` parameters in the defaults object
+//-- by the number of `undefined` parameters in the defaults object

 //-- In this case, the function expects an object with two arrays is
 //-- expected (a, b).